 Folk Music and Dance

-Remember that plate-smashing is now verboten in most places.
-In lieu of flying pottery, however, a more-loving tribute is paid—many places have flower vendors, whose blooms are purchased to be thrown upon the dancers as they perform.
+Remember, plate-smashing is now verboten.
+Today, a more loving tribute is paid—many places have flower vendors, whose blooms are purchased to be thrown upon the dancers as they perform.

 80° BY THE SEA

 Looking for a beach vacation?
 Let us help you find the right spot.More

 View deals in Greece for vacation packages, hotels, airfare, and more from our partners!More